-Typical Steps to Becoming a Social Media Manager
+Typical Steps to Become a Social Media Manager

-Professionals usually acquire the role of social media manager after they have worked in lower-level communications positions.
-The path to social media manager includes steps that are similar to those taken to build careers in a other communications-based professions.
+Professionals usually attain the role of social media manager after they have worked in lower-level communications positions.
+The path to social media manager includes steps that are similar to those taken to build careers in other communications-based professions.

 Step 1: Earn a Bachelor’s Degree

 Many employers prefer candidates who possess at least a bachelor’s degree.
 While this level of education isn’t always a requirement, a degree may indicate to an employer that an applicant has the discipline and skills to keep up with the demands of the social media manager profession.
 This is particularly relevant since the job requires people to be constantly active on different social media platforms.

 Attaining a degree in liberal studies or marketing may provide the tools needed to be successful as a social media manager.
 However, pursuing a bachelor’s degree in communication can give students the capacity to thrive in the position, as graduates have studied what it takes to connect with the public in a professional manner.